2023 Solar Incentives Guide for Lancaster, TX - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the type of incentives that you are most likely to have heard of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a specified percentage of the money you spend on your solar system.

 Wondering how the ITC applies to your specific situation?
 Get in touch with your local Lancaster solar panel installation expert to get more information.